-Another popular feature of safety shoes and boots is a steel insole.
-This steel anti-penetration insert offers underfoot protection, keeping the wearer safe from sharp objects while helping to prevent joint problems by keeping the foot stabilised during use.
-This protection is often available in smarter shoes style, ideal for executives visiting warehouses or working sites.
+Another popular feature of safety shoes and boots is a protective midsole.
+This anti-penetration insert offers underfoot protection, keeping the wearer safe from sharp objects while helping to prevent joint problems by keeping the foot stabilised during use.
+This protection is certainly required in construction areas, due to the high level of hazards.

 Electrical hazards are not only extremely dangerous but reasonably common, and can be drastically reduced through the use of antistatic footwear.
 These specialist electrical safety shoes are created with materials designed to withstand electric shocks, keeping you protected throughout the working day.